 Sole Hope internships seek to provide a hands-on, immersive opportunity for young adults, students, and post-grads seeking experience working and serving in Uganda.
 We are looking for people with big hearts who aren’t afraid to break a sweat.
 It’s not about saving Africa, it’s about joining a team of highly trained and competent Ugandans who work every day to bring hope and health to their community.
 It’s about contributing your knowledge and effort while learning from people who are experts in their field.

-Interns are expected to raise their own funding to cover their plane ticket, country visa, and living expenses before they depart for Uganda.
+Interns are expected to raise their own funding to cover their plane ticket, country visa, and living expenses.
 Sole Hope provides personalized fundraising tools to help promote your effort and all donations for support are fully tax-deductible.

 The ideal candidate will be one who: